 - and nose bleeding

 Urinary Bladder MeridianA yang meridian, the bladder is connected to the kidneys.
-It begins at the eyelid and extends to the back of the head, then eventually the baby toe.
+It begins at the eyelid and extends to the back of the head, then eventually down to the smallest toe.
 Problems associated with the bladder include excessive urination and eye pain.
-It is also linked to exhaust and inflexibility.
+It’s also linked to exhaustion and inflexibility.

-What Happens During Acupuncture Physiologically?Once the body is laid horizontally and the acupuncturist has conducted a full body examination you are ready to begin your treatment.
-The trained professional will apply hair-thin needles to the areas of the body that will soften tension in the infected field.
-Reactively, the nervous system discharges chemicals into the muscles, spinal cord and brain.
-Many doctors hold these natural liquids responsible for accelerated healing and emotional well-being.
+What Occurs Physiologically During Acupuncture?Once you lie prone and the acupuncturist conducts a full body examination, you’re ready to begin your treatment.
+Your professional acupuncturist will apply hair-thin needles to the areas of the body where you desire treatment.
+The needles will soften tension in the affected field.
+Reactively, the nervous system discharges chemicals into the muscles, spinal cord, and brain.
+Many doctors believe that these naturally occurring enzymes are responsible for the accelerated healing and emotional wellbeing.

 - Needle insertion